 What if the Emergency Dentist is not Able to Save the Tooth Hit by a Baseball?

-In that case, no need to get disappointed.
+In that case, there’s no need to feel disappointed.
 There are several tooth replacement options available for missing/severely injured tooth or teeth.
 These include dental crowns, dental bridges, and dentures.

 The gold-standard solution is a dental implant.
-A dental implant is a titanium screw that is surgically installed into the jawbone to provide strong support to the artificial tooth.
+A dental implant is a titanium screw surgically implanted into the jawbone.
+They provide strong support to the artificial tooth.
 It mimics the natural adult teeth in their feel, form, and appearance.

 How to Avoid Baseball-Related Dental Injuries?